-The ASIC/3-9540 controller features a BACnet MS/TP interface to a network of ASIC/2-8540-BAC programmable controllers, ASIC/1-6100 VAV Controllers or other BACnet devices supervised by a JASIC Open Systems supervisory controller with web server front end.
+The ASIC/3-9540 controller features a BACnet MS/TP interface that can network to ASIC/1-6100 VAV Controllers or other BACnet devices supervised by a BACnet web server front end.
 A BACnet system bus can be enabled at the same time as a Modbus RTU Master local bus and an ASI legacy protocol sub-network on the second local bus.

 16 Universal inputs are provided which can be multiplexed up to 64 total inputs.
 Control of mechanical equipment and systems is driven through 16 Form A relay outputs and 8 analog outputs.
 The onboard Ethernet port provides front end access to data and changing controller configurations.
 A USB service port provides extremely fast communication with ASI configuration and networking software.
 The USB Host provides rapid on-site loading of firmware upgrades.

 Control sequence design and configuration is done using ASI’s intuitive Visual Expert graphical configuration software.
 A comprehensive library of objects enables quick configuration with real-time data viewable in the software to help speed-up commissioning.
 Configuration data can be uploaded to any instance of ASI Controls Visual Expert configuration software, either through plug-in connectivity on the jobsite or remotely over a network connection.

 A Modbus RTU Master interface can be selected for either or both of the local buses to control and monitor Modbus slave devices including variable frequency drives (VFD’s), smart power meters, digital communicating thermostats, Lighting controllers and panels, pressure monitors, etc. Installing an ASI Controls Energy Management System with VFD’s and other Modbus-enabled energy saving devices can reduce building energy consumption and lower operating costs.